 She could hear his thoughts and smiled despite herself.
 She could see in more than one direction as she read Byron’s energy.
 Her eyes were cameras quickly processing the environment.
 They zoomed in on the car coming up the street, the lady walking her dog on the corner and the mailman who was late again.
 Even the candy wrapper in the cracks of the concrete.
 If she concentrated harder, she could make out the image of the child who left it there while waiting for the school bus to arrive.

 Byron’s biography flashed against the screens that were her eyes.
 It told her he was single with no children and plenty of money to spend.
 He was also an orphan as a child and moved around a lot before enlisting in the military.
 After the army, Byron got into the Insurance business.
 Life never looked better.
 Well, almost never.
 The woman smiled.
 She saw his weakness too, his hurt.

 He was in love once.
-Some lawyer woman he couldn’t have because she dated his friend.
+Some detective woman he couldn’t have because she dated his friend.
 The woman’s eyes flashed.
 She was digging.
 The chief warned of digging.
-It required the use of too much energy but she had to know.
+It required the use of too much energy, but she had to know.
 So, she dug, and her eyes were claws that pierced his skin for secrets.
 It was safe.
 At least now.
 He couldn’t feel anything.
 At least not yet.

 Byron wiped at his brow, frowning at the sudden wave of heat on his face.

 The woman smiled, the flashing red dots on the screen of her eyes signaling the passion emanating from the man in front of her.
 He wanted her.
 This would be easy.
 She stopped digging before he fainted in broad daylight.
 The chief wouldn’t have that again.

 “So very nice to meet you,” said the woman.
 “I am sure we can find something that I like.
 Please, come in.”